Grassroots Systems: Concept, Examples, Implementation and Applications: Applications of Supporting Digital Sovereignty

 Here we illustrate how a Twitter-like grassroots social network can be realised on top of \GD.
 Recall that any block $(p,i,x)$ is uniquely identified by its creator $p$ and index $i$, provided the creator is not equivocating.
 The Twitter-like realization employs two types of payloads, $\textit{tweet}(x)$, where $x$ is any text string, and $\textit{respond}(p,i,x)$, which includes the text string $x$ as a response to the $p$-block with index $i$.

 With \GD, an agent $p$ will observe any tweet and any response by every agent that $p$ follows.
 But, $p$ will not observe responses to tweets of agents that it follows, if $p$ does not follow the respondents.
 This behavior could be desirable, if indeed $p$ prefers not to hear these respondents; or undesirable, if $p$ does not know the respondents but would be interested to hear what they have to say.
-This can be addressed by adding a third type of payload $\textit{echo}(b)$, where $b$ is a block.
+This can be addressed by adding a third type of payload, $\textit{echo}(b)$, where $b$ is a block.
 With this construct an agent $p$ could echo responses to its own tweets, for the benefit the agents that follow $p$ but not the respondents.
-Doing so could induce an agent to enlarge the set of agents it follows, if it finds agent whose echoed responses are of interest.
-This completes the high-level description of how to implement Twitter-like social networking with grassroots dissemination, and provides a motivation to implement the \GD protocol.
+Doing so could induce an agent to enlarge the set of agents it follows, if it finds agents whose echoed responses are of interest.
+This completes the high-level description of how to implement serverless Twitter-like social networking with grassroots dissemination.